Fernans96/techio_javascript_contribution/markdowns/mocha.md

 Mocha is an easy javascript test framework.

-In this playground, I will need to correct the assert, to validate your tests.
+In this playground, you will need to correct the assert, to correctly validate the `add` function.

 @[Unit test in Javascript]({ "project": "mocha", "stubs": ["mocha.js", "mocha.spec.js"], "command": "bash ./run.sh", "layout": "aside" })